liuyxpp/liuyxpp.github.io/pages/group.md

 -->

 #### Ms. Xi-Yue Zhang
+_Mar.
+2024 - Present_

-Xi-Yue Zhang is working on a Xi-Yuan Project (2021) to develop **Machine Learning** methods for predicting the phase behavior of block copolymers. to the phase behavior of block copolymers.
+Xi-Yue Zhang is working on a Xi-Yuan Project (2021) to develop **Machine Learning** methods for predicting the phase behavior of block copolymers.
 She is now pursuing a BSc.

 <!--
 <figure class="third">